Wood turtle: Life cycle

 Nesting occurs from May until July.
 Nesting areas receive ample sunlight, contain soft soil, are free from flooding, and are devoid of rocks and disruptively large vegetation.
 These sites however, can be limited among wood turtle colonies, forcing females to travel long distances in search of a suitable site, sometimes a 250 m trip.
 Before laying her eggs, the female may prepare several false nests.
 After a proper area is found, she will dig out a small cavity, lay about seven eggs (but anywhere from three to 20 is common), and fill in the area with earth.
 Oval and white, the eggs average 3.7 cm in length and 2.36 cm in width, and weigh about 12.7 g.
 The nests themselves are 5 to 10 cm deep, and digging and filling it may take a total of four hours.
 Hatchlings emerge from the nest between August and October with overwintering being rare although entirely possible.
 An average length of 3.65 cm, the hatchlings lack the vibrant coloration of the adults.
 Female wood turtles in general lay one clutch per year and tend to congregate around optimal nesting areas.

 The wood turtle, throughout the first years of its life, is a rapid grower.
 Five years after hatching, it already measures 11.5 cm, at age 16, it is a full 16.5 to 17 cm, depending on sex.
 The wood turtle can be expected to live for 40 years in the wild, with captives living up to 58 years.

-The wood turtle is the only known turtle species in existence that has been observed committing same-sex intercourse.
+The wood turtle is the only known turtle species in existence that has been observed performing same-sex intercourse.
 Same-sex behavior in tortoises is known in more than one species.

 The wood turtle exhibits genetic sex determination, in contrast to the temperature-dependent sex determination of most turtles.